xrdavies/light-ss/README.md

 ### Configuration File

-The configuration file uses YAML format.
-See `configs/config.yaml.example` for a complete example.
+The configuration file supports both YAML and JSON formats.
+See `config.yaml.example` or `config.json.example` for complete examples.

 #### Shadowsocks Settings